couchbaselabs/docs-ng/content/couchbase-lite/cbl-android/cbl-android-1.0b2/cbl-android-adding-cbl.markdown

-## Adding Couchbase Lite to Your Project
+# Adding Couchbase Lite to Your Project

-You can add Couchbase Lite to your Android project by using any of the following methods:
+You can add Couchbase Lite to your Android project by using one of the following methods:

 * [Add a Maven dependency](#adding-a-maven-dependency)